-- Work pro-actively with our clients, regulators, and South Continually improve our environmental other community stakeholders to enable environmental issues to be addressed at an early stage of development. - Take local community views into consideration to reasonable concerns relating to our projects. - Undertake our activities in a manner that is consistent with the principles of ecologically sustainable development. - Prevent pollution and reduce adverse environmental impacts of our activities on the natural, built and cultural environment. - Promote the efficient use of natural resources and reduce waste through the use of the waste hierarchy -avoid, reduce, re-use, recycle and finally dispose. - Set realistic environmental objectives and targets at all relevant levels within the company and continually monitor performance. - Promote environmental awareness among all employees and subcontractors to achieve our environmental objectives.
+- Work pro-actively with our clients, regulators, and Continually improve our environmental other community stakeholders to enable environmental issues to be addressed at an early stage of development. - Take local community views into consideration and ensure that we inform, listen to and respond

+Encourage a sense of personal responsibility for to reasonable concerns relating to our projects. - Undertake our activities in a manner that is consistent with the principles of ecologically sustainable development. - Prevent pollution and reduce adverse environmental impacts of our activities on the natural, built and cultural environment. - Promote the efficient use of natural resources and reduce waste through the use of the waste hierarchy -avoid, reduce, re-use, recycle and finally dispose. - Set realistic environmental objectives and targets at all relevant levels within the company and continually monitor performance. - Promote environmental awareness among all employees and subcontractors to achieve our environmental objectives.